zelloptt/zello-channel-api/sdks/README.md

 ```

 ###### iOS
 Each connection to the Zello server is represented by a `ZCCSession` object.
-When you create the `ZCCSession` object, you provide it with the address for the Zello server, your authentication token, the name of the channel you are connecting to, and optionally a username and password.
+When you create the `ZCCSession` object, you provide it with the address for the Zello server, your authentication token (if consumer), the name of the channel you are connecting to, and a username and password (if Zello Work, optional for consumer).
 You should also supply a `ZCCSessionDelegate` object so your app can be informed about session events such as disconnections and incoming messages.

 ```objc